Thaddeus Ross (Marvel Cinematic Universe): Relationship with Betty

-In The Incredible Hulk, Ross's daughter, Dr. Elizabeth "Betty" Ross, helps create the primer that allowed Bruce Banner to "absorb gamma radiation" which ultimately turned him into the Hulk.
+In The Incredible Hulk, Ross's daughter, Dr. Elizabeth "Betty" Ross, helped create the primer that allowed Bruce Banner to "absorb gamma radiation" which ultimately turned him into the Hulk.
 After Banner's transformation, Ross's character arc focuses on him chasing the Hulk, which puts him at odds with Betty as she is in love with Banner.
 Betty opposes her father which causes friction and tension between the two, and they subsequently become estranged.
 Betty's actress, Liv Tyler, noted that Ross and Betty have "had a very painful and difficult relationship.
 She doesn't speak to him because he kind of destroyed her life".

 Throughout Captain America: Brave New World, Ross is shown trying to reconnect with Betty, now his estranged daughter.
+Their relationship was described as the heart of the film, with director Julius Onah explaining that Betty represented a "human side" to Ross.
+The biggest motivating factor for Ross becoming president was seeking reconciliation with Betty, as it was Ross proving to her that he had "turned a new leaf".
+Talking on The Official Marvel Podcast, Onah noted that in the film, the relationship between Ross and Betty is also a large part of the former simultaneously "trying to cement his legacy" and redefine his identity as both a person and a leader.
 Cherry blossoms serve as a recurring motif in the film symbolizing Ross and Betty's father-daughter bond, recalling their visits to the Tidal Basin cherry blossom trees during Betty's childhood; this memory ultimately brings an end to Ross's rampage as the Red Hulk.
-Ross and Betty's relationship has been described as the heart of the film, with director Julius Onah explaining that Betty represented a "human side" to Ross.
-The biggest motivating factor for Ross becoming president was seeking reconciliation with Betty, as it was Ross proving to her that he had "turned a new leaf".
-Talking on The Official Marvel Podcast, Onah noted that in the film, the relationship between Ross and Betty is a huge part of the former simultaneously "trying to cement his legacy" and redefine his identity as both a person and a leader.
+In creating Ross's theme score, American composer Laura Karpman explained that his theme had to reflect his presidential position while also reflecting the loss and mourning of his relationship with his daughter.

 A now-deleted alternate ending to the film was also filmed which saw Betty attending a funeral, likely that of Ross after his battle as the Red Hulk with Wilson.
 Set photos from 2023 confirmed this, and showed Tyler as Betty attending a funeral alongside Wilson and Bat-Seraph.
 Despite this, Onah noted that they never filmed a version of the movie where he "explicitly died", but rather left his fate ambiguous.